Toronto Through My Lens

 Lots of colour on the Tangerine bikes, 99 Richmond Street East

-354 Richmond Street East was the former of the Downtown Ford Service Centre.
+354 Richmond Street East is the former home of the Downtown Ford Service Centre.
 It looks like it’s now slated for condo conversion.

 384 Richmond Street East.
 The City of Toronto has passed a by-law designating this building as being of cultural heritage value or interest.
 This is the site of a future, massive condo development.
 The upcoming project will retain facades from the buildings at 263-265 Queen Street East, 90 Ontario Street, 410 Richmond Street, and 384 Richmond Street.
 All of these buildings are listed on the City of Toronto’s Heritage Registry.